 Execute “kinit” command on each of the HDFS Transparency nodes to get the Ticket Granting Ticket (TGT).

-Note: The operations for synchronizing the configuration files and starting HDFS transparency was already explained in under Switch HDFS to HDFS Transparency
+Note: The operations for synchronizing the configuration files and starting HDFS transparency was already explained in under Switch HDFS to HDFS Transparency section.

 Access IBM Spectrum Scale via HDFS Transparency